-- Demonstrate that they have been practicing for a minimum of 2 years
+- Demonstrate that they have been practising for a minimum of 2 years.

-- Demonstrate that their photographic skills are of a "Professional Standard"
+- Demonstrate that their photographic skills are of our required "Professional Standard".

-- Agree to have a portfolio of their work, assessed by experienced AIPP image assessors
+- Agree to have a portfolio of their work, assessed by a panel of experienced AIPP image assessors.

 - Achieve the required portfolio assessment standard.

 - Agree to continue their professional development through the AIPP CPD program, maintaining up to date skills and business practices each year.

 The AIPP continually monitors its accreditation requirements to ensure that the standard for accredited membership is appropriate for the profession of photography in 2019 and beyond.

 Full details of the current accreditation requirements are available HERE.

 Join the AIPP

 The AIPP is the membership organisation of choice for professional and aspiring image makers.
 To investigate the membership categories available to you visit our Join the AIPP.Join the AIPP